 So let’s start by defining what healthy self-esteem is:

 1. Seeing yourself as worthy of goodwill and respect.

-2. The ability to realistically assess one’s strengths and weaknesses.
+2. The ability to realistically assess your strengths and weaknesses.

-3. Faith in one’s own fundamental resilience in the face of life’s twists and turns.
+3. Faith in your fundamental resilience in the face of life’s twists and turns.

 Not sure you’re quite there?
 Here are a few ideas that may help.

 Imagine self-talk as a news ticker scrolling across the bottom of the screen of your mind.
 This particular news feed is controlled by the part of your brain that exists solely to scan for danger and to keep you safe.
 This part of your brain is clever and has two primary tricks.
 One is beating you up emotionally, along the lines of, “Who the hell do you think you are?
 You’ll embarrass yourself!”
 The other is letting you off the hook in a way that doesn’t serve you, “You can ask for a promotion/ start your novel/end a terrible relationship, TOMORROW.”

 This keeps us firmly in our comfort zone, which is reassuring for this part of our brain, but results in no risk taking, no progress and no self-esteem.

 If we are aware of these thoughts we can address them.
 While many of us wish we could forcefully rip the news ticker out of our brain, the scanning for danger part is pretty useful when there is actual danger.
 More effective is to talk back to the news ticker in a compassionate, neutral way.
 “I know I’m scared, but I can still take the next step,” or “This is really uncomfortable for me, but I am going to do it anyway.”
 Another trick is to focus on how you’ll feel after you’ve taken the next step.
 Usually, even if something doesn’t go perfectly, you’ll feel pretty good about your effort, or at least relieved that you did it.